merriam/pyUI/doc/log.md

 test what I have.
 Then add.
 I find I first want to much with my editor and made it use the system clipboard.

 So, let's start with git.
 Then make all.
+Also, I need to rethink github.